Skip to main content

 In the early 20th century, the CFD responded to a greater need for fire safety as Chattanooga expanded via annexation.
 The City of Chattanooga declared an annual Fire Prevention Week in 1922 to raise awareness of the danger of fire and how to prevent it.
 Additionally, in 1938, the Fire Prevention Bureau was created in compliance with national guidelines to centralize efforts to improve public fire prevention.
 By the 1940s, the department directed at least fourteen companies.

 The first motorized fire engine was purchased by the department in 1911; previously, the department was entirely composed of horse-drawn vehicles such as steam pumpers and hose reels.
-The last horse-drawn steam pumper was retired in 1917, standardizing the entire department for the first time.
-This steam pumper was the Garnett Andrews steam pumper; in 1986, by order of Fire Chief Jerry Evans, the CFD restored it.
+The last horse-drawn steam pumper, named the Garnett Andrews, was retired in 1917, standardizing the entire department for the first time.
+The Garnett Andews was retained by the department and in 1986, by order of Fire Chief Jerry Evans, the CFD restored it.
 The pumper had been bought in 1892 and was named such after a prominent Georgian politician and early settler of Chattanooga.
 The CFD used it often in displays and parades such as Fire Prevention Week after it was retired, and continues to do so to this day.

 “Fire Department.”
 Chattanooga.gov.
 City of Chattanooga.
 Accessed February 02, 2024, https://chattanooga.gov/fire-department.